mhlinder/NESS17/md/travel-accommodations.md

 Nathan Hale Inn is the conference hotel on campus.
 Please make your reservations at your earliest convenience.

-Two social events have been planned.
-A mixer will be held concurrently with the poster session during 5:30pm--8:30pm on Thursday, May 25, 2017.
+A mixer will be held concurrently with the poster session on Saturday, April 22, from 5:15pm--6:00pm.
+The conference dinner will follow at 6:30pm at a location nearby.

-The conference banquet is scheduled for 6:30pm--9:30pm on Friday, May 26, 2017.
+Lunch and the closing reception are included in registration.
+The dinner has limited space.
+Please register early and indicate you will attend.